 1. School statement on bullying 3

-2. Aims and purpose of the policy
+2. Aims and purpose of the policy 3

-3. Definition of bullying
+3. Definition of bullying 4

-4. Reporting bullying
+4. Reporting bullying 5

-5. Responding to bullying
+5. Responding to bullying 6

-6. Bullying outside of school
+6. Bullying outside of school 7

 7. Cyber Bullying

-8. Peer-on-peer abuse, sexual violence and sexual harrasment
+8. Peer-on-peer abuse, sexual violence and sexual harrasment 8

-9. Derogatory language
+9. Derogatory language 8

-10. Prejudice based incidents
+10. Prejudice based incidents 9

-11.
+11. School strategies to prevent and tackle bullying 9

-12. Training
+12. Training 10

-13. Monitoring the policy
+13. Monitoring the policy 10

 14. Evaluating and reviewing